 The pediment includes a frieze with neo-Renaissance bas-reliefs and rinceaux by Claude Vignon.

-The water of the fountain flows out from the artificial rock at the base of St. Michael’s statue into a series of superimposed basins.
+The fountain’s water flows out from the artificial rock at the base of St. Michael’s statue into a series of superimposed basins.
 The structure overlooks a large basin at the square level.

 Two winged dragons by Henri Alfred Jacquemart were placed on either side of the fountain.

-- The fountain is south-orientated, therefore you should come in the morning to better photograph it.
+- The fountain is south-orientated; therefore, you should come in the morning to photograph it better.

 - The fountain is beautifully lit-up at night.